dataviruset/sm-hosties/hosties2/readme.txt

 !stoplr (also: !abortlr and !cancellr): Requires slay admin flag and will abort any and all active last requests.

 Requirements:
-SourceMod 1.4.0+
+SourceMod 1.4.0+ (1.5.0+ for CS:GO -- http://www.sourcemod.net/snapshots.php)
-SDK Hooks 2.0+
+SDK Hooks 2.0+ (2.2+ for CS:GO -- https://forums.alliedmods.net/showthread.php?p=1721652#post1721652)

+Automatic Install Instructions:
+The easiest way to install SM_Hosties v2 is this:

+    Be sure that your server meets the requirements for SM_Hosties v2 (see above) Scroll down a bit on this page and download the ZIP file attached to this post (or from the mirror) Extract all files from the ZIP file into the cstrike folder of your server (all directories should match up with the folders in the ZIP file)
+    Restart your server or let it change map
+    Done!

-Fresh Install Instructions:
+Manual Install Instructions:
 NOTE: Do not compile any individual file such as lastrequest.sp in the hosties/ directory, compiling sm_hosties.sp will include these files.
 If you'd like only lastrequest.sp then that is a separate discussion.

-Copy all files in the hosties/ directory to addons/sourcemod/scripting/hosties/ Copy all files in the translation/ directory to addons/sourcemod/translations/ Copy the hosties.inc and lastrequest.inc files to addons/sourcemod/scripting/include/ Copy lastrequest_shotgunwars.sp and sm_hosties.sp to addons/sourcemod/scripting/ Compile sm_hosties and lastrequest_shotgunwars and move SMX files to addons/sourcemod/plugins/ Run plugin for the first time and configure all settings in cfg/sourcemod/sm_hosties.cfg
+    Copy all files in the scripting/hosties/ directory to addons/sourcemod/scripting/hosties/ Copy all files in the translation/ directory to addons/sourcemod/translations/ Copy the hosties.inc and lastrequest.inc files to addons/sourcemod/scripting/include/ Copy lastrequest_shotgunwars.sp, lastrequest_fruitninja.sp and sm_hosties.sp to addons/sourcemod/scripting/
+    If you are going to compile lastrequest_fruitninja, check that you have SMLIB in the include folder (all versions of SM_Hosties don't have it bundled), otherwise download it and put the include files in the addons/sourcemod/scripting/include/ folder.
+    Compile sm_hosties, lastrequest_shotgunwars and lastrequest_fruitninja and move SMX files to addons/sourcemod/plugins/
+    Run plugin for the first time and configure all settings in cfg/sourcemod/sm_hosties2.cfg

 Upgrade Instructions: